WiseLibs/super-server-logs/docs/writers.md

 ### Master logging methods

 - `masterLogger.STARTING_UP()`: This MUST be the first thing logged whenever a master process first starts up.
-- `masterLogger.STARTING_UP_COMPLETED()`: This should be logged after all workers have been spawned, and their HTTP servers have all been started.
+- `masterLogger.STARTING_UP_COMPLETED()`: This SHOULD be logged after all workers have been spawned, and their HTTP servers have all been started.
-- `masterLogger.SHUTTING_DOWN()`: This should be logged when the master process wants to initiate a graceful shutdown procedure, but before any workers have been instructed to shut down.
+- `masterLogger.SHUTTING_DOWN()`: This SHOULD be logged when the master process wants to initiate a graceful shutdown procedure, but before any workers have been instructed to shut down.
-- `masterLogger.SHUTTING_DOWN_COMPLETED()`: This should be logged after the master process finishes shutting down, and all workers have exited (regardless of whether the shutdown was actually graceful).
+- `masterLogger.SHUTTING_DOWN_COMPLETED()`: This SHOULD be logged after the master process finishes shutting down, and all workers have exited (regardless of whether the shutdown was actually graceful).
 - `masterLogger.WORKER_SPAWNED(workerId)`: This MUST be logged whenever the master process spawns a new worker process.
 - `masterLogger.WORKER_EXITED(workerId, exitCode[, signal])`: This MUST be logged whenever the master process detects that a worker process has exited.
-- `masterLogger.UNCAUGHT_EXCEPTION(error)`: This should be logged whenever an uncaught exception is detected within the master process.
+- `masterLogger.UNCAUGHT_EXCEPTION(error)`: This SHOULD be logged whenever an uncaught exception is detected within the master process.
 - `masterLogger.critical(data)`: This writes a CRITICAL-level log.
 - `masterLogger.error(data)`: This writes an ERROR-level log.
 - `masterLogger.warn(data)`: This writes a WARN-level log.